balena-io-experimental/balena-stageddeploy/README.md

 though).
 The update is blocked until a call to the supervisor overrides this lock.
 That can be done either though the device dashboard manually, or through the API.

+Install the prerequisites by running `pip install -r requirements.txt` in the source folder.

 This script lets you define how many devices or what percentage of your fleet you would like to trigger update on.